mbaguszulmi/android-game-db/README.md

 ## Instrumentation Testing

+Android device connection is needed for this test.
 You can perform instrumented test directly from Android Studio.
 Or you can run this command to test all instrumented testing

 ```
 ./gradlew connectedAndroidTest